ShobhinSaj/AdvAshok/Readme.md

    - Contact form for clients to reach out for legal assistance.
    - Direct contact details for quick communication.

-4. **About Advocate Sharma:**
-   - Comprehensive background information about Advocate Ashok Kumar Sharma.
-   - Highlights of significant cases and achievements.

 ## Getting Started

 Follow these steps to set up and run the AdvAshok website locally: